edgio-docs/edgio-docs/src/pages/guides/app_security/browser_challenges_dashboard.md

 challenges.
 Alternatively, categorize browser challenges by selecting the desired categorization criteria from the option that appears directly above the graph.
 A line will be drawn on the chart for each unique value.
-For example, if you select [Top Challenge Statuses]{.listitem}, then the graph will contain a line for each status (e.g., `CHAL_STATUS_NO_TOKEN` and `CHAL_STATUS_TOKEN_EXPIRED`) that occurred during the given time period.
+For example, if you select `Top Challenge Statuses`, then the graph will contain a line for each status (e.g., `CHAL_STATUS_NO_TOKEN` and `CHAL_STATUS_TOKEN_EXPIRED`) that occurred during the given time period.